zorn/mikezornek.com/content/posts/2022/12/elixir-consulting-availability/index.md

 Anyone considering hiring me will ask about my past Elixir projects.
 These span a mix of private contracts, personal projects, and non-personal branded blog posts.
 The following is an attempt to document and showcase some of my recent projects to spark consulting-related conversations.
 I've redacted some company names to keep the lawyers happy.

-In recent years I've contributed to three Elixir-based consulting projects:
+In recent years I've contributed to many Elixir-based consulting projects, including:

 ## (Active) NAME REDACTED: Healthcare-related Platform